Scented objects holding a deconstructed "perfume" composition of Norwegian natural oils

 A wallhanged table to combine with Lean In wall bench for Materia Ab.
 For a coffee break, small spaces and spontaneous meetings in the office or at the coffee bar.

 Fall news 2016, here presented with Lean In dressed in the Josef Frank textile Mirakel from the 1920s.

 Exhibition design for DOGA -The Norwegian Center for Design and Architecture in Oslo

 19 different projects spanning from all fields of design, architecture, furniture, clothing, industrial design and service design are connected by a 200 meter canvas with all pictures and text printed onto it.
 The canvas is draped and folded, covering the space from the floor to the ceiling held by metal weights.

-Collaboration with architect Matthew Griffith-Alwood and graphic designers Gaute Terjesson and Christoffer Aadalen.
+Collaboration with architect Matthew Griffith-Alwood.
+Graphic design by Gaute Terjesson and Christoffer Aadalen.
 Light design by Gard Gitlestad.